-Here's how to experience the Time to Walk feature in Apple Fitness Plus
+It's Time to Walk or Time to Run if you have Apple Fitness Plus

 My first impressions of Apple Fitness+ were pretty good.
 With new workouts being added to the service regularly, Apple has done a good job keeping the service relevant.
-Now, Apple has added a new feature — Time to Walk.
+Some of the additions since the service began are Time to Walk and Time to Run.

 Time to Walk is a feature of Apple Fitness+ that allows access to audio content from "influential and interest people" who share stories, photos, and music.
 Episodes of Time to Walk are about 25 to 40 minutes in length, and you can access them right on your best Apple Watch.
 You can also browse the available episodes in the Fitness+ tab in the Fitness app on your iPhone.
 Here's how to use Time to Walk on your Apple Watch and iPhone.